 This phone call might lead to a cup of coffee.

 From there, the sale is up to you.
 But you’ve done the hard part….

 Todd Schnick has advised hundreds of organizations ranging from tech startups to multi-million dollar organizations.
 He serves as a marketing, sales, and business strategist.
-His popular radio shows include Intrepid Radio, Manufacturing Revival Radio, Business in the Morning, TheFoodStudio, and Health Care Insider.
+His popular radio shows include Intrepid Radio, Manufacturing Revival Radio, , TheFoodStudio, and Health Care Insider.